kubernetes-sigs/kueue/keps/752-localqueue-weight/README.md

 And we will add a weight property in local queue to allow setting weights.
 We will allow users to change the property, and use `XValidation` to prevent from users to change cluster queue field.

+Weight will be effective for all local queues point to same cluster queue.
+If someone only need to fine tune resource sharing between his/her workloads, admins will create a cluster queue for his/her namespace, and create multi local queue for him/her.
+So that he/she can meet the goal.
 ```golang
 // LocalQueueSpec defines the desired state of LocalQueue
 type LocalQueueSpec struct {